 When running tests against containers, we want to change that slightly.
 The new one should look like this:

-In addition to that, you’ll also want to specify a new platform capability in your within your WebDriver configuration.
+In addition to that, you’ll also want to specify a new platform capability within your WebDriver configuration.
 An example of capabilities can be found below:

 caps.setCapability("browserName", "Chrome"); // Firefox also available caps.setCapability("platform", "Headless");